 “You want your beliefs to change.
 It’s proof that you are keeping your eyes open, living fully and welcoming everything that the world and the people around you can teach you.”
 Anna Rowley

-It’s not about changing who you are: it’s about evolving and discovering who you truly, authentically are.
+It’s not about changing who you are: it’s about evolving and

 “The process of recognizing your beliefs and then challenging and testing them is hard work.
 But the potential rewards are enormous: a significant change in your sense of worth.
 An easing of fear.
 A willingness to take new risks.
 A sense of freedom.”
 Matthew McKay, Patrick Fanning (Prisoners of Beliefs)